nearform/udaru/docs/overview.md

 ## Authorization API

 The Authorization API is used to check user permissions as they access Platform resources.
-This API is intended to be called from a trusted service; they should never be called directly by user facing API.
+This API is intended to be called from a trusted service; they should never be called directly by a user facing API.
 One suggested usage pattern is to call the Authorization API from your public API Gateway, i.e. for each protected call through your gateway, check if the user is firstly Authenticated, then check if they are Authorized, e.g.

 ![Udaru Authorization API](./udaru/Authorization.png)